 This simple Calloway Mills Rudolph Doormat will set a festive tone right from your front door.
 “Styling your entryway can make guests feel the festivities right as they walk through the front door,” Peltier said.
 Buy it here.

-If inflatable yard decorations are your style, these are a great value.
-Choose from Santa, a snowman, a snowman with a candy cane or even a polar bear fishing in a boat.
+If inflatable yard decorations are your style, this snowman flanked by two adorable penguins is a great value.
 They stand six feet tall and are sure to bring joy to the kids in your neighborhood.
 Buy one here.

 Amazon also offers a wide array of awesome Hanukkah decorations.